EugeneN/massmove/README.md

 # massmove

-This is a proof of idea that Haskell can be used for routine systems administration tasks, like moving millions of files from a single directory into a manageable tree-like directory structure.
+This is a proof of idea that a Haskell solution for routine systems administration tasks, like moving millions of files from a single directory into a manageable tree-like directory structure, can be implemented and debugged up to working-correctly level in a comparable time to the same made with bash/python.

 ## Usage